Noise-cancelling headphones: Health and safety

 There is a general danger that listening to loud music in headphones can distract the listener and lead to injury and accidents.
 Noise-cancelling headphones add extra risk.
 Several countries and states have made it illegal to wear headphones while driving or cycling.

 It is not uncommon to get a pressure-like feeling when using noise-cancelling headphones initially.
-This is caused by the lack of low-frequency sounds as being perceived as a pressure differential between the inner and outer ear.
+This is caused by the lack of low-frequency sounds being perceived as a pressure differential between the inner and outer ear.